-The human genome revolution brings with it large quantities of new molecular information and has spawned impressive high-throughput analytical technologies.
+The human genome revolution brings large quantities of new molecular information and has spawned impressive high-throughput analytical technologies.
 This knowledge provides new research tools and raises the possibility of developing novel therapeutics and disease biomarkers that diagnose and treat each patient as an individual.
-Such an opportunity has profound implications for those charged with delivering them into a clinical setting.
+Such opportunity has profound implications for those in charge of delivering them into a clinical setting.
 The future medicinal product development changes fundamentally through the involvement of pharmacogenetics and develops increasingly towards an individualized (personalized) medicine.
 Predictive biomarkers are particularly important, since they help clinicians to stratify patient population into groups with highest/lowest therapeutic benefit.
-Application of predicitive biomarkers in early clinical development of new drugs helps to better design clinical trials and to increase response rates.
+Moreover, application of predictive biomarkers in early clinical development of new drugs helps to improve the design of clinical trials and increase response rates.

-The biomarker is frequently expressed in patient population and allows for a quick and reliable distinction between the patients benefiting from the HER targeted therapies and the patients for whom this medication would not bring a positive effect and which can then be indicated for other, more effective therapies.
+The biomarker is frequently expressed in patient population and allows for a quick and reliable distinction between the patients benefiting from HER targeted therapies and the patients for whom this medication would not bring a positive effect, and which can then be indicated for other, more effective therapies.

 Institute of Molecular and Translational Medicine, Faculty of Medicine and Dentistry, Palacky University, Olomouc Masaryk Memorial Cancer Institute, Brno